scheshmi/accelerated-reasoning-ER-PRM/README.md

 ## Acknowledgment

-Some parts of this code are based on [Hugging Face's Search-and-Learn repository](https://github.com/huggingface/search-and-learn).
+Some parts of this code are based on [HF's Search-and-Learn](https://github.com/huggingface/search-and-learn).

 ## Citation